 Drinking can be tough on people on a keto diet.
 Because of their carbohydrate deficit, they tend to have worse hangovers than other drinkers.

 Many people eat carb-heavy meals before drinking to minimize hangover symptoms the next day.
 But for those on a diet, the body’s response to alcohol can be significantly altered.

 On a keto diet, the body recognizes ethanol as a toxin.
-The liver works extra hard to get rid of it, using up all the other nutrients in the process, including fat.
-Consequently, the ability to convert fatty acids into ketones is impaired compared to people with normal levels of glycogen and carbs.
+The liver works extra hard to get rid of it, using all the other nutrients, including fat.
+Consequently, converting fatty acids into ketones is impaired compared to people with normal glycogen levels and carbs.

 The bottom line

 So, what can you take away from all this?
-The bottom line is that bourbon doesn’t have carbs, but it does have a considerable amount of calories.
-If you are on a diet, it would be best to limit your drinking to two to three shots a day to reduce the burden on your liver and avoid a massive hangover.
+The bottom line is that bourbon doesn’t have carbs but a considerable amount of calories.
+If you are on a diet, limiting your drinking to two to three shots a day would be best to reduce the burden on your liver and avoid a massive hangover.